ISSA vs ACSM

 Prerequisites

-Before picking any of the available certifications, you need to know what is required of you ahead of time.
+Before choosing a certification, it helps to know what is required ahead of time.

 ISSA

-ISSA requires a CPR/AED for all of their certifications, and you can either get that from a third party or you can get it directly from them, simply adding it to your cart when you check out.
-You also need a high school diploma or equivalent, and you have to be 18 years old.
-These are pretty standard.
+ISSA requires a CPR/AED for all of its programs.
+You can get that through a third party or directly through ISSA by simply adding it to your cart when you check out.
+You also need a high school diploma or equivalent, and you must be 18 years old.
+These are all pretty standard requirements.

 ACSM